FreeDiscovery/FreeDiscovery/doc/python_api.rst

 Python API reference
 ====================

-**Note:** the Python API reference will change in future releases (i.e. it is not considered stable).

 Two types of classes can be found in FreeDiscovery,
   - scikit-learn compatible estimators that inherit from `sklearn.base.BaseEstimator`
   - freediscovery specific classes that add a persistance layer and are designed to function together with the REST API.